softlayer/sl-ember-store/README.md

 ```

 ## Using Adapters:
-sl-ember-store has two adapters out of the box: ajax and localstorage.
+Sl-ember-store has two adapters out of the box: ajax and localstorage.
 You can specify your adapter in your model by reopening it's class:

 ```javascript
 Foo.reopenClass({